w3c/wai-arrm/content/content-author.md

 ## Tasks to get started

 Below is a list of tasks for content authors to get started making your work more accessible to disabled people.
-If these design tasks aren't met, your content can create barriers to users with disabilities.
+If these tasks aren't met, your content can create barriers to users with disabilities.

 You can also get the full list of [Tasks Involved in Accessibility as a web page](/WAI/planning/arrm/tasks) with other roles, or download the [CSV file](https://raw.githubusercontent.com/w3c/wai-arrm/refs/heads/master/_data/arrm-full-checklist.csv).